Listen to this article

 What Can Happen If you Get NOIR?

-Getting a notice of intent to revoke on your first H1B can have a serious effect on your current approved H1B as the initial cap count is now invalidated by USCIS.
+Getting a notice of intent to revoke your first H1B can have a serious effect on your current approved H1B as the initial cap count is now invalidated by USCIS.

-USCIS FDNS unit – Fraud Detection and National Security unit is making H1B site visits and specifically asking if the first H1B approval was for an in-house project or not.
-FDNS unit is going back at least 5 years to check for H1B approvals.
+USCIS FDNS unit – Fraud Detection and National Security unit usually perform H1B site visits and ask if the first H1B approval was for an in-house project or not.
+FDNS unit usually goes back at least 5 years to check for H1B approvals.

-Many people have specifically received NOIR after the USCIS site visit as the inspecting officer reported that
+Many people have shared that they received NOIR after the USCIS site visit as the inspecting officer reported that

-- Earlier H1B petition was approved in error (i.e., it should not have been approved) due to in-house project OR
+- Earlier H1B petition was approved in error (i.e., it should not have been approved) due to an in-house project OR

 - Issued NOIR as you did not file H1B amendment for new Job function – MSA change

-Your approved H1B transfer will also be invalidated if the first lottery selected in revoked.
-You can no longer work for the current employer.
+Your approved H1B transfer will also be invalidated if the first lottery selected is revoked.
+You can no longer work for your current employer.

 - You filed another H1B transfer to employer C in 2019 and have started working after H1B approval.

-If you get a Notice of Intent to Revoke your first employer A’s H1B which has already expired in the past, and USCIS finally revokes it, you cannot work for current employer C.
+If you get a Notice of Intent to Revoke your first employer A’s H1B which has already expired in the past, and USCIS finally revokes it, you cannot work for your current employer C.

 You cannot even go back to work for employer B in this case even though their H1B might be valid at this time.

-Hear what RN Law attorneys Rahul Reddy has to say with respect to USCIS NOIR for H1B applications: Listen from time 1:24 to 4:15.
+Hear what RN Law attorney Rahul Reddy has to say with respect to USCIS NOIR for H1B applications: Listen from time 1:24 to 4:15.

 Open video in new Window